 10 sessions: $1425

 Nils is a previous top student of the course turned Instructor.
 Previously he was a tech lead engineer at Discovery Networks, where he oversaw the development of multiple products such as the 2020 Olympics, Eurosport Player, Dplay, and Discovery+.
-He also offers 1-on-1 training under my guidance.
+He also offers 1-on-1 training.

 He is available from 09:00-17:00 GMT+1, Monday to Thursday.